lybird300/lybird300.github.io/_posts/2015-10-01-cluster-slurm.md

 <pre><code>sacct -u userID | grep FAIL | tail -n 5</code></pre>
 </li>
 </ul>
+The following script will show you in one line how many of your jobs are running, paused, idle, and finished.
+I "stole" it from Kirk, so credits all go to him.
+<pre><code></code><pre>
 <h2>Update jobs</h2>
 The command below will change the wall time of the specified job to 1 day 12 hours
 <pre><code>scontrol update JobID=JOB_ID Timelimit=1-12:00:00</code></pre>